wfischer1/decodevin/docs/exercise1/Exercise1.md

 If time is short, or if you just don't get it to work, you can cheat by using the prepared reference solution.

-There is a branch `example1_refsol` in the repository `https://github.com/nextstepman/decodevin.git`.
-Simply update your BuildConfig like described in Step 5 and continue with this.
+There is a branch `example1_refsol` in the repository `https://github.com/nextstepman/decodevin.git` which contains the changes outlined in steps 1 to 4.
+To cheat, update your BuildConfig like described in Step 5, but update the `ref` and change it from `master` to `example1_refsol.

 ## Step 1: Download the sources

 First make a fork of the sources.
-Go to github, login (or sign up if you don't have one).
+Go to github, login (or sign up if you don't have an account yet).

 Open the [decodevin](https://github.com/nextstepman/decodevin) repository.